vilroi/blog/content/posts/case-of-missing-volatile.md

 ```

-While most of the code has been left out for the sake of brevity, elsewhere in the code the systick timer is configured and enabled to set a flag in the STCTRL register (bit 16 of address 0xe000e010) every second.
+While most of the code has been left out for the sake of brevity, elsewhere in the code the systick timer is configured and enabled.

-The main loop checks if the flag has been set by the timer, and toggles an LED.
+Every five seconds the bit 16 of the STCTRL register (address 0x000e010) is set by the timer, and an on-board LED is toggled when this is detected.

 The following is an excerpt from the [data sheet](https://www.ti.com/lit/ds/spms376e/spms376e.pdf?ts=1712554526265&ref_url=https%253A%252F%252Fwww.ti.com%252Ftool%252FEK-TM4C123GXL):